Administering a Special Needs Trusts in New Jersey

 The Importance of Proper Administration of a SNT in New Jersey

 While special needs trusts in New Jersey are conceptually simple, the administration of a special needs trust can become very, very complex.
 Administration can become complex because the rules that regulate government assistance programs are complex and change with time.
-Every special needs trust must be administered to the specific rules of the trust beneficiary’s individual government assistance program.
+Every special needs trust must be administered to the specific rules of the trust beneficiary’s individual government benefit programs.

 Flexibility of Special Needs Trust Administration

-While a trust distribution may not violate one individual’s program requirements, it may cause serious issues for a program with different benefits and requirements.
+While a trust distribution may not violate one individual’s program requirements, it may still be considered a violation of NJ Medicaid regulations, and it can cause a gap in services.
 Despite this potential complexity, a properly drafted and administered special needs trust can be flexible and adapted to meet program requirements even as those requirements may change over time.

 Let us help you navigate the maze of special needs trust administration.